 Studi remains a passionate activist and academic.
 He’s taken a national leadership role in the promotion and preservation of indigenous languages, acting as the spokesperson for the Santa Fe-based Indigenous Language Institute, and working as a language consultant on several films, including “Avatar” and the PBS documentary “We Shall Remain.”
 He’s also active in encouraging the next generation of filmmakers and performers, providing mentorship and participating in apprenticeship programs.

-All American Speakers is a speakers bureau and booking agency providing information on booking Wes Studi for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Wes Studi speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Wes Studi for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Wes Studi speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Wes Studi, an inspirational motivational speaker. bio for Wes Studi agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Wes Studi